-Regents’ boarding houses were refurbished in 2014 and include single sex bedrooms (single rooms for seniors) for up to 160 students, as well as a fitness and weights room, snooker room, table tennis room, and TV lounges and kitchens.
+Regents’ boarding houses were refurbished in 2014 and include single sex bedrooms (single rooms for seniors) for up to 160 students, as well as a fitness and weights room, snooker room, table tennis room, TV lounges, and kitchens.

 Located 10km outside of Pattaya, this green, spacious campus is free from big city distractions such as air pollution, noisy traffic, and skyscrapers.
 The school even describes its rural campus as having an “Eton-esque beauty”.

 Regents likes to boast about its investment in facilities – THB 300 million in three years apparently.
-For parents paying school fees of up to THB 643,150, it’s reassuring to see recent renovations including The Hive science lab for primary students, an early years swimming pool, a primary school discovery zone, and an early years’ outdoor musical instrument zone.
-During the 2017-18 academic year, we can look forward to renovated music departments, science labs and a refurbished secondary school building.
+For parents paying school fees of up to THB 643,150, it’s reassuring to see recent renovations, including The Hive science lab for primary students, an early years swimming pool, a primary school discovery zone, and an early years’ outdoor musical instrument zone.
+We'll also see renovated music departments, science labs, and a refurbished secondary school building.

 Admission and fees